ealtili/Blog/Troubleshooting_Kubernetes.md.md

 Now this will only help about 80% of the cases.
 A lot of the time files may still end up with the wrong line endings.
 When you work with docker you might have source files being copied into container images with the wrong line endings.
 When you have kubernetes clusters you might have config maps and secrets which are being uploaded from a developer machine right into the environment containing the wrong line endings.
 This can cause weird problems.
 For example you created a script, a basic batch script and line ending is crlf.
 When you run a Debian or linux based container and when you go into that container and run that script.
-You will end up like  bad interpreter at con interpret the shebang and we get no such file or directory not to show you another Linux environment I created an
+You will end up with errors like bad interpreter,  con interpret the shebang and we get no such file or directory not to show you another Linux environment I created an